-The timer device can be closed through the following function:
+The timer device can be closed by the following function:

 rt_err_t rt_device_close(rt_device_t dev)

-Parameter Description
+Parameter Describe

 dev Timer device handle

-Return -
+return -

 RT_EOK Close device successfully

 -RT_ERROR The device has been completely closed and cannot be closed repeatedly

 Other error codes Failed to close device

-2.10 Watchdog Device
+2.10 WATCHDOG Device

-2.10.1 Introduction of Watchdog
+2.10.1 Introduction of WATCHDOG

-The hardware watchdog is a timer whose timing output is connected to the reset terminal of the circuit.
-In the commercial embedded system, in order to automatically reset the system in case of abnormal conditions, the watchdog is generally introduced.
+The hardware watchdog (watchdog timer) is a timer whose timing output is connected to the reset terminal of the circuit.
+In the productized embedded system, in order to make the system reset automatically under abnormal conditions, it is generally necessary to introduce a watchdog.

-When the watchdog is started, the counter starts counting automatically.
+When the watchdog starts, the counter starts counting automatically.
 If it is not reset before the counter overflows, it will send a reset signal to the CPU to restart the system (commonly known as "bitten by the dog").
-When the system is running normally, it is necessary to clear the watchdog counter (commonly known as "feed the dog") within the time interval allowed by the watchdog to prevent the generation of a reset signal.
-If the system is functioning property, the program can "feed the dog" on time.
-If the program malfunctions and fails to "feed the dog", the system will be reset by the watchdog.
+When the system is running normally, it is necessary to clear the watchdog counter (commonly known as "feeding the dog") within the time interval allowed by the watchdog to prevent the reset signal from being generated.
+If the system doesn't break down, the program can "feed the dog" on time.
+Once the program runs away, there is no "feed the dog" and the system "gets bitten" reset.